Oshuma/corona/README.md

 Go library for the Novel Coronavirus (COVID-19) Cases.

-All data currently pulled from [open-covid-19/data](https://github.com/open-covid-19/data), however [Issue #2](https://github.com/Oshuma/corona/issues/2) proposes possibly better sources.
+All data currently pulled from [open-covid-19/data](https://github.com/open-covid-19/data).